sndels/prosper/readme.md

   - Stochastic transparency
 - Depth of Field
   - Work in progress based on [A Life of a Bokeh](https://www.advances.realtimerendering.com/s2018/index.htm) among other sources
+- Temporal Anti-Aliasing
+  - Includes some of the 'usual' tricks for removing ghosting, blurring and flicker
 - Animation support for transformations
 - Polling shader recompilation
 - Render texture debug view